elastos/Elastos.PersonalCloudDrive.Service/docker/README.md

 ### Launch with plain `docker`

 The installation of `docker` is not covered by this instructions, please follow the [official installation instructions](https://docs.docker.com/engine/installation/).
-After the installation of docker then you can start the Elastos Personal Cloud Driver web server, you can customize the used environment variables as needed on **Unix**-like operating system:
+After the installation of docker then you can start the Elastos Personal Cloud Driver web server, you can customise the used environment variables as needed on **Unix**-like operating system:

 ```bash
 docker run -d \